bsapundzhiev/usbserial/README.md

 usbserial
 =========

-Arduino communications on a USB to serial converter.
+Arduino communications on a USB to serial converter command line tool.